 LF363 suffered a major accident on 11th September 1991 when, as a result of an engine failure it crashed on the runway at RAF Wittering.
 The aircraft was seriously damaged by the impact and the ensuing fierce fire; fortunately the BBMF pilot escaped with a broken ankle and minor burns.
 Subsequently, LF363 was re-built by Historic Flying Ltd between 1994 and 1998 and then re-joined the BBMF after 7 years out of action.

 Hurricane LF363 has been undergoing a ‘major’ servicing in the BBMF hangar during the winter of 2013/14, during which it has been stripped of its fabric and taken back to its ‘bare bones’.
-From the beginning of the 2014 display season, LF363 will be painted to represent Hurricane Mk 1 P3395 ‘JX-B’, the personal aircraft of Sergeant Pilot Arthur ‘Darkie’ Clowes DFM, of No 1 Squadron during the Battle of Britain.
+Since 2014, LF363 has been painted to represent Hurricane Mk 1 P3395 ‘JX-B’, the personal aircraft of Sergeant Pilot Arthur ‘Darkie’ Clowes DFM, of No 1 Squadron, during the Battle of Britain.
 Clowes’ Hurricane had a fearsome looking wasp painted on both sides of the nose.

 To find out more about Arthur Clowes and his Hurricane click on this link.